-Fratiani Kefala is a natural fort and for many meters we still meet pottery parts and ruins of the former post Minoan town, which was relatively big.
-At the highest point of the hill there is an imposing rock with ruins around that probably served as a sanctuary.
+In the whole area of Fratiani Kefala we still meet potsherds and ruins of the former post Minoan town, which was relatively large.
+At the highest point of the hill there is an imposing rock with ruins around that probably served as a peak sanctuary.